The morning after

 We knew that there were economic “headwinds,” as the wags say — that yes, unemployment was low, and yes inflation was back roughly to what it was in 2019, before the years of mass sickness and death that can scarcely be mentioned on the political stage; but that rising wages were in many cases only barely keeping up with inflation, especially for renters and families with children.
 We knew that environmental catastrophe and war were creating increased migration from the poorer world to the old imperial metropoles.

 And we knew that all of those headwinds had created a deadly environment for incumbents all over the world.
-This was true all over, by the way, with little regard for ideological consistency: whether it was center-right incumbents being bludgeoned in the U.K. by the center-left and France by the left and far-right, or calcified former freedom fighters like the African National Congress in South Africa being beaten by seemingly everyone, or even fellow authoritarians like India’s Narendra Modi taking a bath at the hands of its liberal rivals.
+This was true all over, by the way, with little regard for ideological consistency: whether it was center-right incumbents being bludgeoned in the U.K. by the center-left and France by the left and far-right, or calcified former freedom fighters like the African National Congress in South Africa being beaten by seemingly everyone, or even fellow authoritarians like the party of India’s Narendra Modi taking a bath at the hands of its liberal rivals.
 I hoped, I guess, that the switch in candidates at the top of the Democratic ticket might cure that trend somehow.
-That and the fac that, under Biden we had, believe it or not, done better than our “peer” nations, setting up a continued recovery without the need for even a recession.
+That and the fact that, under Biden we had, believe it or not, done better than our “peer” nations, setting up a continued recovery without the need for even a recession.
 Now our last-and-next president will again reap the benefits of that moment of competence.

 The thing I knew most of all, the thing that is the most embarrassing to confront in the cold light of this unnervingly hot November day, was the lesson that decades of imperialist violence and dehumanization abroad comes home, sure as the sun, in the form of fascism.
 I wrote a whole book about it, a book that is still very much in print.
 For years I was bellowing at anyone who would listen: No, we are not immune.
 Yes, it can happen here.
 There were many off-ramps we could have taken.
 I wanted to believe, even still, at this late date, that somehow a loud enough series of warnings — from the former president’s former staffers, from the former president on the campaign trail himself — would spur enough people in enough states into action.
 What I did not know, and what I should have known, is that these warnings wouldn’t be enough.
 We will know soon enough if the critical margin who meandered into his camp, and those who did not go to the polls, understood what they voted for and will like it once they see it in action.
 But for now, it was not a dealbreaker, and that was enough.